Ableism: Clinical settings

 In June 2020, near the start of the COVID-19 pandemic, a 46-year-old quadriplegic in Austin, Texas named Michael Hickson was denied treatment for COVID-19, sepsis, and a urinary tract infection and died 6 days after treatment was withheld.
 His physician was quoted as having said that he had a "preference to treat patients who can walk and talk."
-The physician also had stated that Hickson's brain injury made him have not much of a quality of life.
+The physician also had stated his belief that Hickson's brain injury made him have not much of a quality of life.
 Several complaints have since been filed with the Texas Office of Civil Rights and many disability advocacy groups have become involved in the case.

 Several states, including Alabama, Arizona, Kansas, Pennsylvania, Tennessee, Utah, and Washington allow healthcare providers, in times of crisis, to triage based on the perceived quality of life of the patients, which tends to be perceived as lower for those with disabilities.
-In Alabama, healthcare providers are allowed to ecclude patients with disabilities who require assistance with various daily tasks from treatment.
+In Alabama, a ventilator-rationing scheme put in place during the pandemic enabled healthcare providers to exclude patients with disabilities from treatment; such patients were those who required assistance with various activities of daily living, had certain mental conditions (varying degrees of mental retardation or moderate-to-severe dementia) or other preexisting conditions categorized as disabilities.

+Instances of ableism in healthcare like those described above are especially dangerous because they are often regarded to simply be "common sense".
+This "common sense" mentally means that, "often results in the application of a utilitarian approach to defining 'extraordinary,' 'heroic' and 'futile' measures that may be employed to preserve or prolong human life."
+This creates additional issues, as activities or practices that disabled people often engage in can seem like indicators of poor health for medical professionals which can lead to improper treatment or biased treatment.